tokamak-network/tokamak-thanos/op-challenger/README.md

+# Tokamak Thanos Local Devnet FPS Operation Guide
-# op-challenger
+## op-challenger

 The `op-challenger` is a modular **op-stack** challenge agent written in Go for various dispute games like attestation, fault, and validity games.
 For more details, visit the [fault proof specs][proof-specs].

 [proof-specs]: https://specs.optimism.io/experimental/fault-proof/index.html

-# Tokamak Thanos Local Devnet Setup

 ## 1. Clone the Monorepo
 To clone the Tokamak Thanos repository, use the following command: